cophi-wue/LLpro/doc/OUTPUT_FORMATS.md

 ## Raw Pipeline Output

-The default implementation of the LLP-Pipeline writes one output file for each input file.
+The default implementation of the LLpro pipeline writes one output file for each input file.

 Each line in the output file corresponds to a JSON object, which contains the annotations of the fields and metadata.